Regions of the Republic of Congo (Congo Brazzaville)

 See the Districts of the Republic of Congo page.

-The regions are subdivided into districts, which are further subdivided into communes.
+The departments are subdivided into districts, which are further subdivided into communes.

 Origins of names: